Eugene-Chan2021Fall/Project-FlashCard/Specification.md

 ##Actors

-1- User
+1. User
-2- System
+2. System

-##Preconditions
+\##Preconditions

-1- pdf Flash cards created and ready to to share
+1. pdf Flash cards created and ready to to share
-2- log in to the system
+2. log in to the system
-3- Accounts to share with
+3. Accounts to share with

-##Triggers
+\##Triggers

 - Use system to share pdf Flash cards with their accounts

-##Primary Sequence
+\##Primary Sequence

-1- Prompt the system to share pdf Flash cards with users accounts 2- Account user able to access pdf cards
+ 1. Prompt the system to share pdf Flash cards with users accounts
+ 2. Account user able to access pdf cards
-3- Select account users to share pdf cards with
+ 3. select account users to share pdf cards with
-4- Sharew pdf cards wit hprefered accounts
+ 4. Share pdf cards with shared accounts

 ##Primary Postconditions

-1- Account users have access to pdf cards
+1. Account users have access to pdf cards
-2- Able to use pdf cards
+2. Able to use pdf cards

-## Alternate Sequences
+\## Alternate Sequences

-1- Accounts are not exist
+1. Accounts are not exist
-2- System gives error message Fail to share pdf cards 3- System prompt to use exist or valid  accounts
+2. System gives error message Fail to share pdf cards
+3. System prompt to use exist or valid  accounts

-##Alternate Trigger
+\##Alternate Trigger

 Use valid or exist accounts

-##Alternate Postconditions
+\##Alternate Postconditions

 Failed to share pdf with their accounts

-**Use Case #3 Name:** Render Markdown notes
+**Use Case #4 Name:** Render Markdown notes

  - Share markdown notes by creating GitHub repository, push the notes (file.md) to GitHub.

-D
-##Actors
+\##Actors

-1- users
+1. users
-2- System
+2. System

-##Preconditions
+\##Preconditions

 - Markdown notes created and ready
 - use app or online tool to render the markdown notes into HTML or pdf
 - Github repository created and ready or APP ready to recieve the notes

-##Triggers
+\##Triggers

 - Use render app or any online tools to render the markdown notes then push into Github or to the APP

-##Primary Sequence
+\##Primary Sequence

-1- Choose App or online tool to render text into HTML or pdf 2- convert the sample text edited to HTML or pdf b
+1. Choose App or online tool to render text into HTML or pdf
+2. convert the sample text edited to HTML or pdf b

-##Primary Postconditions
+\##Primary Postconditions

 - Markdown notes rendered to the new format HTML or PDt

-## Alternate Sequences
+\## Alternate Sequences

 - Fail to render text into new format